 “Every year we take broken people and turn them into angry broken people.”

-– Sian Elias GNZM PC QC
+– Sian Elias GNZM PC KC

-Chief Justice of New Zealand
+Former Chief Justice of New Zealand

 There are three branches to the Howard League for Penal Reform.
 They are located in Canterbury, Wellington, and Otago.
 There is also an Auckland based charity operating under the same name focused on literacy and drivers licensing.